 - A user spends as little time as possible for loading.

 - A user understands why you need data you’re asking for and is sure that this data will be safe no matter what.

 Also, disabilities are not always permanent.
 They can be temporary or situational.
 Microsoft’s Inclusive Design toolkit acknowledges that the same solutions can help people in different circumstances.
 Blind people and car drivers can similarly benefit from assistive technology.
 Closed captions can be useful both for people with hearing impairments and those who have difficulty understanding a foreign language.

 In other words, inclusive design doesn’t make your product accessible exclusively for people with different – obvious and/or invisible – impairments.
 It additionally reduces and predicts all inconveniences that might occur to a large and diverse user community.

-Inclusive design is not as expensive as they’ve said, and is totally worth it
+Myth №2: Inclusive design is expensive and not worth it

 In the context of bland terms, inclusive and accessible design is the one created under guidelines provided by the World Wide Web Consortium’s (W3C) documents for creating accessible interfaces.
 Ideally, it is advisable to implement these standards under the supervision of accessibility experts and have them verified by audience feedback.
 The time spent following W3C guidelines and cost of the suggested expert advice are the main arguments against implementation of inclusive design.
 But design and development teams can share responsibility and level-up in creating an accessible and inclusive product.
 As part of efficient cooperation coordinated by a competent manager, these efforts will be more useful and efficient, and less expensive than hiring an expert.
 An entire team will be involved in a specific way of creating a product.
 Soon that practice will become a habit – and a good one.